Non-fillability of overtwisted contact manifolds via polyfolds: Polyfold perturbations

 The boundary conditions for $\HH^{3,\sigma}(S,j)$ formulated in Section \ref{subsec:boundunnodstabdiscmaps} are the boundary conditions used in Sections \ref{subsec:gromovcomp} and \ref{subsec:thesemiposcase}.
-In particular, all properties formulated in the un-noded case for holomorphic discs in Section \ref{subsec:gromovcomp} continue to hold for all $\bfu=[u]\in\NN$ in the following sense:
+In particular, all properties formulated in the un-noded case for holomorphic discs in Section \ref{subsec:gromovcomp} continue to hold in the noded case, hence, for all $\bfu=[u]\in\NN$ in the following sense:

 \begin{enumerate} \item The {\bf winding number} of $\bfu=[u]\in\NN$, which by definition is the degree of the map $\vartheta\circ u\co\partial S\ra S^1$, is equal to $1$.
 In particular, $u(\partial S)$ is an embedded curve in $N^*$ positively transverse to $\xi$ and the restriction of $u$ to the disc component of $S$ is a simple holomorphic map. \item The {\bf symplectic energy} $\int_{S}u^*\hat{\Omega}$ of $\bfu=[u]\in\NN$, which is well defined and positive by Section \ref{subsec:boundunnodstabdiscmaps}, is uniformly bounded. \item The boundary circle $u(\partial S)$ of $\bfu=[u]\in\NN$ is disjoint from $U_{\partial N}$ because the restriction of $u$ to the disc component of $S$ must be disjoint from $U_{\partial N}$ by Lemma \ref{lem:blockinglemma}.
 If $u(S)$ intersects $U_B$ then $\bfu$ is un-noded and equivalent to a local Bishop disc $u_{\varepsilon,b_o}$ by Lemma \ref{lem:semiglobunique} combined with the final paragraph of Remark \ref{rem:gromovcomp}. \end{enumerate}